ozchamo/YAKKO/README.md

     - you can tweak the disk sizes if you must - edit YAKKO and look for MASTERDISKSIZE and WORKERDISKSIZE

 **Tested combinations to date with this release:**
-- OpenShift 4.12
+- OpenShift 4.13
-- RHEL 9.1 and Fedora 37
+- RHEL 9.2 and Fedora 38

-**What's the test bed**
+**What's the test bed?**
-The testbed to build and test YAKKO is an Alienware Aurora R6 with an Intel i7-7700 (4c/8t @ 3.6GHz, ~2017) w/64GB RAM and one m.2 512GB SSD.
+YAKKO is built on an Alienware Aurora R6 with an Intel i7-7700 (4c/8t @ 3.6GHz, ~2017) w/64GB RAM and one m.2 512GB SSD.
 For fun, the largest cluster I have built on it had 6 worker nodes.
 This machine has seen the build of more than 300 OpenShift clusters with YAKKO!
-This system has Fedora 37, which is still undergoing issues with some operators not fully coming up.
 The current "prod" system is an Intel NUC with a i9 8-core CPU, 64GB RAM, running RHEL 9.1 And my "RHEL 9 dev" system?
 A laptop!
 (It's a sweet Lenovo Thinkpad P1 Gen-3 with 64GB RAM and 8c/16t).
 And no, I have never used spinning disk, if you do, I wish you luck.